Dervin29/front_end_assignment/README.md

 # Pet Adoption Application

-This project is a React-based application that allows users to search for pets available for adoption.
+This project is a React-based application that allows users to search for pets that are available for adoption.
 The application fetches data from a pet adoption API and displays a list of pets.
 Users can filter the list based on animal type, location, and breed, and view detailed information about each pet.

 ## Features